degerrit/cidr_exclude/README.md

 # cidr_exclude
-exclude an IP address or dns name from a stdin CIDR list, e.g. as extra whitelisting for ipset-blacklist
+Exclude an IP address or DNS name from a stdin CIDR list, e.g. as extra whitelisting for ipset-blacklist Doesn't accept a CIDR as argument, yet

 Syntax: accepts multiple arguments, dns name or ip address